szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 3 - Graphics 2D Part 1/IntroductionToGraphics2D.md

 In the Graphics2D object, all the shapes we can draw require class objects of the shapes to be passed in and are not called through methods.

-For Swing components, we should override the **paintComponent()** method if we want to define any specific drawing behaviour.
-This should always be the case unless we are wanting to draw onto the **content pane of JApplet**, then in this instance we should override **paint()**.
+For any Swing component, if we want to change how it draws, we need to **override the paintComponent() method**.
+This should be the case for all times you want to apply specific drawing to a Swing component, with the exception of the **content pane for a JApplet**.
+In the case of a JApplet, we only need to override the **paint()**.

 However it is only in that case where we should override **paint()** rather than **paintComponent()**.